andrwyoung/jonadrew-v4/_photo_posts/character design.md

 ---

 # Zodiac
-After the tyrant king's untimely death, the Golden Kingdom is split into 2 factions fighting to establish the rightful ruler.
-The Snake inhereits the Gold Throne, wielding the king's resources and power, but a rugged army approaches from the East with their own claim for the throne.
+After the Tyrant King's untimely death, the Snake inhereits the Golden Throne, but a rugged army approaches from the East with their own claim for the throne.

 ## Pt.
 1: Gold